MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 Note that:

--   This deployment is supported for DPM 2012 R2 and above, and for all workload data that can be backed up by DPM 2012 R2 and above.
+-   This deployment is supported for DPM 2012 R2 and later, and for all workload data that can be backed up by DPM 2012 R2 and later.

--   All the Windows File Server nodes on which DPM virtual hard disks reside and on which dedup will be enabled must be running Windows Server 2012 R2 with [Update Rollup November 2014](https://go.microsoft.com/fwlink/?LinkId=522571) or above.
+-   All the Windows File Server nodes on which DPM virtual hard disks reside and on which dedup will be enabled must be running Windows Server 2012 R2 with [Update Rollup November 2014](https://go.microsoft.com/fwlink/?LinkId=522571) or later.

 -   We'll provide general recommendations and instructions for the scenario deployment.
 Whenever hardware\-specific examples are given, the hardware deployed in the Microsoft Cloud Platform System \(CPS\) is used for reference.